bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 Before I move on, I&apos;m looking at my slide here and realize I&apos;m using this first pseudo-class here to get the first list item.
 What that does is it goes into the DOM here, and it looks at the first one of these list items and then gets the image.
-Now, as it turns out, **jQuery** has deprecated this first pseudo-class.
+Now, as it turns out, <b>jQuery</b> has deprecated this first pseudo-class.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 298.
 (178) ~~~~~~~~~~~~~~~~~~-->